khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Translating-to-Foreign-Languages.md

 When a new string is added, it appears (in English) in all translations.
 In order to appear in the localized language, the same string needs to be added to the corresponding file in the res/values-XX directory, where "XX" is the locale code.
 (That's the letters that appear in parentheses in the list of supported locales.

-# How to create or improve a localization
+# How to improve a localization or create a brand-new localization.

+First, send me an email so I know you're working on it!

+The process is slightly different depending upon whether you are improving an existing localization or creating a brand new localization.

-If you would like to improve an existing localization for the Android Terminal Emulator, please:
+## Improving an existing localization

+To improve an existing localization you'll need both the English version of the files as well as the existing localized versions of the files.

 1. Download these two files (they are the U.S. English version of the UI:

     * [[https://github.com/jackpal/Android-Terminal-Emulator/blob/master/res/values/arrays.xml]]
     * [[https://github.com/jackpal/Android-Terminal-Emulator/blob/master/res/values/strings.xml]]

-2. Download the corresponding two files for your locale. (instead of XX use your locale's locale code:
+2. Download the corresponding two files for your locale. (instead of XX use your locale's locale code).

     * [[https://github.com/jackpal/Android-Terminal-Emulator/blob/master/res/values-XX/arrays.xml]]
     * [[https://github.com/jackpal/Android-Terminal-Emulator/blob/master/res/values-XX/strings.xml]]

-3. Edit the localized files to add the new strings.
+3. Edit the localized files to add the new strings from the original English files.
 4. Email the localized copies of those files to jack.palevich@gmail.com

+## Creating a brand new localization

-If you would like to contribute a new localization for the Android Terminal Emulator, please:
+To contribute a new localization for the Android Terminal Emulator, please:

 1. Download these two files: